ngtruongthanh98/community-structure-of-football-player-networks/README.md

 Find similar players from a given player's name

+## Firstly, make sure that you have installed Docker! (required)
+If you have not installed yet, read and follow this docs: https://docs.docker.com/engine/install/

 ## Download and extract dataset files, put them in the root repository folder (required)
 https://drive.google.com/drive/folders/1T9-6E_NjslB2zHbWxT_MRdL1M4auTIAA?usp=sharing